vantuan88291/react-native-geofencing-unlimited/README.md

 ## `event.location` is best-effort

-The one real behavioural difference from `react-native-background-geolocation`.
+The one place the two platforms genuinely diverge.
 Android carries the triggering location on the event; **iOS does not** — `didEnterRegion` gives only the region.
 The module falls back to the last known fix, then to the region centre, setting `approximate: true` when it had to synthesise one.
 Check that flag before trusting the coordinates, and request your own fix inside the handler if you need a precise one.

 ## API